cjj1977/sdrm/README.md

-# sdrm
+# Stable Diffusion Reference Manager

-Stable Diffusion Reference Manager
+Welcome to the repo for the Stable Diffusion Reference Manager (sdrim) project.